Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Plus, the goalposts move.
 What was acceptable yesterday may have changed today.

 Now … of course, you have become sick.
 Sick people make people sick.
-This person is toxic, therefore, will not take responsibility for their wounded self that behaves like this.
+Therefore, this person is toxic and will not take responsibility for their wounded self that behaves like this.
 You are being gaslit, blamed, sucked dry, and made to feel guilty and responsible as you hand over more and more of yourself and resources to appease and settle down this toxic person.

 It does not work.
 You give an inch; they take a mile.

-You may take the lead by apologising for your part in things, but the toxic person simply will notΒ follow.
+You may take the lead by apologizing for your part, but the toxic person will not follow.

-If you stand up for yourself, they may escalate, or back off momentarily, but the next storm is only ever a hairline trigger away.
+If you stand up for yourself, they may escalate or back off momentarily, but the next storm is only a hairline trigger away.

 It… just… does… not… stop.
 The cycle of violence continues.